newrelic/newrelic-client-go/pkg/nrdb/README.md

 ## Troubleshooting

-If you encounter JSON unmarshaling errors when using `Query()` with complex queries, switch to `PerformNRQLQuery()` to handle the variable response structure.
+If you encounter JSON unmarshalling errors when using `Query()` with complex queries, switch to `PerformNRQLQuery()` to handle the variable response structure.

 If you need to maintain compatibility with code that expects the standard `NRDBResultContainer`, but want to use `PerformNRQLQuery()` for its flexibility, you can handle the `NRDBMultiResultCustomized` appropriately: